ForgeRock/Sign-In-With-Apple/README.md

 ![Create_App_Id](https://github.com/ForgeRock/Sign-In-With-Apple/blob/master/images/Create_App_Id.png?raw=true)

 After that, create a new Service Identifier.
-This service Identifier will be the client secret used in the Authentication Node.
+This service Identifier will be the client id used in the Authentication Node.
 Note, the Return URLs configured must be running TLS and be configured on port 443.

 ![Create_Service_Id](https://github.com/ForgeRock/Sign-In-With-Apple/blob/master/images/Create_Service_Id.png?raw=true)